philipchristiansen/deep-image-orientation-angle-detection/README.md

 # Deep Image Orientation Angle Detection

+Some initial notes:
+Due to package discrepancies from the original project, the only way I could feasibly install was through using an environment in conda.

 *Annoucement: Deep-OAD V2 is out with the following features,*

 - *VIT Implementation with SOTA results*